The Ultimate Flossing Guide: Tips for Superior Dental Hygiene

 What kind of floss should I use?

-Unwaxed floss has traditionally been regarded as the best because it has individual floss filaments, and they usually clean more effectively than waxed floss (the filaments are bound together).
-However, it is most important to use floss, which works for you.
-It is always better to floss than not flossing at all!
+Unwaxed dental floss has traditionally been regarded as the best because its individual floss filaments typically clean more effectively than waxed floss.
+However, the most important thing is to use the dental floss that works for you.
+It’s always better to floss than not to floss at all!

 How can you learn about proper floss usage?

-Flossing is technique sensitive and needs to be done carefully until you get comfortable with it; otherwise, you might hurt your gums.
-You can discuss with our dental team to have a demo about proper floss usage.
+Flossing is technique-sensitive and should be done carefully until you get comfortable with it to avoid hurting your gums.
+Discuss with our dental team for a demo on proper floss usage.

 How often should I floss my teeth?

-The American Dental Association recommends flossing your teeth at least once a day.
+The American Dental Association recommends flossing at least once a day.

 Is flossing beneficial or detrimental for teeth?

-Flossing assists in proper dental health by lifting and removing plaque and food from between your teeth.
-Brushing eliminates plaque and food particles, but toothbrush bristles cannot reach deep enough between teeth to remove them altogether.
-As a result, flossing helps in keeping your mouth clean and healthy.
+Flossing significantly contributes to proper dental health by lifting and removing plaque and food from between your teeth.
+While brushing removes plaque and food particles, toothbrush bristles cannot reach deep enough between teeth.
+Therefore, flossing is essential to keep your mouth clean and healthy.

 What will happen if I don’t floss?

-If you neglect to floss, you have a much increased chance of developing two serious dental diseases in your mouth: gingivitis and tooth decay that occurs between teeth.
-You will not be able to eliminate dental plaque accumulation if you do not floss.
-The National Institutes of Health has recently estimated that there are approximately seven hundred types of bacteria in your mouth.
-Bacteria that irritate the gum tissue may make it red and inflamed and prone to bleeding, which serves to increase bacterial numbers.
+If you neglect to floss, you increase your risk of developing gingivitis and tooth decay between teeth.
+Failing to remove plaque buildup can lead to serious dental diseases.
+The National Institutes of Health estimates there are about 700 types of bacteria in your mouth.
+Bacteria that irritate gum tissue can cause redness, inflammation, and bleeding, which promotes further bacterial growth.

 Ready to get started?